Wondering why they show difference results?

 #1 – About Attribution Models: Two Different Things

-This is the first point where Adwords and GA separate their ways, because they use different attribution models… but what’s that?
-Here you have a sweet and spot on definition:
+This is the first point where Adwords and GA separate their ways because they use different attribution models… but what’s that?
+Here you have a sweet and spot on the definition:

-Yes, it is a very technical and complicate topic, but you get it, they use different models for crediting the sales and conversions you get in your website.
+Yes, it is a very technical and complicate topic, but you get it, they use different models for crediting the sales and conversions you get on your website.

 Now, let’s see what model each option uses:

 - Adwords: The last Adwords click gets the 100% credit for the sale/conversion

 - Google Analytics: It uses a last-click model for multi-channel funnel reports and a non-direct click attribution model for normal funnel reports.

 Do you find it too difficult to understand?
 Worry not, because right below you will find a practical description so you nail it:

 Google Adwords bases its conversion paths on impressions AND clicks.
 To understand it better, check this example: